Supported Ubuntu virtual machines on Hyper-V

 The following feature distribution map indicates the features in each version.
 The known issues and workarounds for each distribution are listed after the table.

-Built in - LIS are included as part of this Linux distribution.
+Built in - Linux Integration Services (LIS) is included as part of this Linux distribution.
 The Microsoft-provided LIS download package doesn't work for this distribution, so don't install it.
 The kernel module version numbers for the built in LIS (as shown by lsmod, for example) are different from the version number on the Microsoft-provided LIS download package.
 A mismatch doesn't indicate that the built in LIS is out of date.

 ✔ - Feature available